rachid-eladlani/isa-devops/README.md

 Even if the case study is shared and the course merged, this is administratively talking two different courses.
 As a consequence, the evaluation must be separated.

-Evaluation in 2017-2018 was organized as follow (update on its way):
+Evaluation is organized as follows:

   - _Introduction to Software Architecture_
     - Architecture report: 15%